rotten77/sekubu/README.md

     <text>Some fancy text note</text>

-**Separator** is just a horizontal line.
-Can be useful in case of a big amount of buttons.
+**The separator** is just a horizontal line.
+It can be useful in case of a big amount of buttons.

     <separator/>

-You can set `light` or `dark` theme in the root element `<sekubu>`.
+You can set a `light` or `dark` theme in the root element `<sekubu>`.
 Don't worry about `width` and `height`, you can resize the window with the mouse and the size will be saved.

     <sekubu theme="dark" width="264" height="303">